Vriesea Bromeliad (Flaming Sword Bromeliad) Care Indoors, Propagation & Common Problems

 Pale brown patches

-Pale brown patches on Flaming Sword Bromeliad are due to exposing it to direct sunlight; it does not like to be exposed to direct sunshine.
-Protect or move it to a shadier spot where it will receive indirect light or instal a light curtain to filter the light.
+Pale brown patches on Flaming Sword Bromeliad are due to exposing it to direct sunlight.
+Move the plant to a shadier spot where it will receive indirect light or instal a light curtain to filter the light.

 Pests